CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: Introduction

 To address these challenges, we propose \underline{\textbf{C}}hannel-\underline{\textbf{A}}ware, \underline{\textbf{P}}reference-Aligned \underline{\textbf{T}}rigger \underline{\textbf{S}}election (CAPTS), a unified and flexible framework for trigger selection in multi-channel U2I2I retrieval.
 As illustrated in Figure~\ref{fig:intro}(b), CAPTS comprises two synergistic modules. \textbf{The Value Attribution Module (VAM)} mitigates biased value attribution by providing look-ahead supervision that credits a trigger according to the subsequent engagement on items retrieved from it on each I2I channel. \textbf{The Channel-Adaptive Trigger Routing (CATR)} mitigates uncoordinated routing by learning channel-adaptive trigger scores and coordinating trigger-to-channel assignment to maximize the overall value of multi-channel retrieval.
 Overall, CAPTS offers a general framework that can jointly optimize trigger selection across heterogeneous I2I channels.
+The framework remains lightweight by building channel-wise supervision and a routing scorer around existing I2I retrievers, while leaving retrieval indices and downstream rankers unchanged.

 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item To the best of our knowledge, we are the first to define the value of a trigger by the subsequent engagement it induces on items retrieved from this trigger in downstream I2I retrieval, and to formulate multi-channel U2I2I trigger selection as a trigger-to-channel routing problem under this downstream-utility objective. \item We propose CAPTS, a unified framework for preference-aligned trigger selection in multi-channel U2I2I retrieval, where VAM provides look-ahead, channel-specific supervision from subsequent engagement on retrieved items for value attribution, and CATR learns channel-adaptive value predictions to support channel-aware trigger selection across heterogeneous I2I channels. \item We conduct extensive offline experiments and large-scale online A/B tests on Kwai, Kuaishou’s international short-video platform.
-CAPTS consistently improves multi-channel recall offline and delivers a +0.351\% lift in average time spent per device online, demonstrating its effectiveness in production. \end{itemize}
+CAPTS consistently improves multi-channel recall offline and delivers +0.713\% total app time spent and +0.586\% average app time spent per device online, demonstrating its effectiveness in production. \end{itemize}